araobp/virtual-showroom/README.md

 #### AI Robot

-I was moved by [the demo video fo Figure 01](https://www.figure.ai/).
-If such a robot existed, human guides might no longer be needed in the showroom.
+I was impressed by [the demo video for Figure 01](https://www.figure.ai/).
+If such a robot were to exist, human guides in showrooms might no longer be necessary.

-I modified the robot included in [the Unity's Starter Assets](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526?srsltid=AfmBOorNEgguMafoHDJOo979IJvgntvA-M-28pK6o9Jrkv7cI-6tt2P9), and use it to see what Generative AI can do.
+I modified the robot included in Unity's Starter Assets to experiment with what Generative AI can achieve.

 <table>
   <tr>